zephyrproject-rtos/zephyr/samples/boards/nrf52/nffs/README.rst

 - Press Button 2 on the PDK board to create and write data in file ``0.txt``
 - Press Button 1 to read data from ``0.txt``

-For more information about the Zephyr file system, see the :ref:`file_system` documentation.
+For more information about the Zephyr file system, see the file system documentation.